icann/OCTO-TE-labs/DNSSEC 03a - Manual Signing with Bind.md

 We start with manual zone signing.

 > [!IMPORTANT] Don't do this in production!
 This lab is meant to give you an impression of what is going on behind the scenes when you use the automation.

+> [!IMPORTANT] Bind is very strict about SOA serial numbers.
+Before signing check which serial your server is currently using and then edit your zone file and increase the serial number to something bigger then the current number.

 ```
 $ sudo dnssec-signzone -S -K /var/lib/bind/keys -o grpX.lab_domain /var/lib/bind/zones/db.grpX